RomanSebranek/admpwd-e-docs/articles/Specification/Password-Decryption-Service/Service-account.md

  	* Fat client UI
  	* Web UI
 7. Set domain account as logon identity of PDS Win32 service and restart the service

-**Important**: All installed PDS instances in AD forest must use the same service account